 Pumpkin Bread Pudding

-- 8 oz French bread cut into small pieces, about 5-6 cups
+- 6 cups French bread cut into small chunks

 - 2 cups half and half cream